7 Layer Salad – Quick Facts

 - Mayo: I grew up using Hellmann’s mayo, but if you want a healthier version we love our basic homemade mayo!

-- Bacon Bits: we grew up using store-bought bacon bits, but you can always cook your favorite paleo/Whole30 bacon (or regular bacon) and chop it up!
+- Bacon Bits: we grew up using store-bought bacon bits, but you can always cook your favorite paleo/Whole30 bacon (or regular bacon) and chop it up – whatever works best for you!

 - Prep Ahead: simply layer everything until you get to the mayo sauce.
 Cover and refrigerate.
 Prepare the mayo sauce, cover and refrigerate.
 Right before serving add the mayo sauce layer and then the cheese and bacon.